jsbaasi/expenseautomate/README.md

 <br>-renames the receipt pictures to reflect their receipt totals and their dates</p>

 <p>
-  Find releases (.exe binaries) for your platform on the right to skip running the code/downloading libraries yourself.
+  Find releases (binaries) for your platform on the right to skip running the code/downloading libraries yourself.
 </p>